New Queer Visions: The Last Days of Innocence is available now on Amazon Prime, Peccadillo Pod and Vimeo On-Demand.

 New Queer Visions: The End of Innocence brings us a selection of shorts that explore the moments that help define our view of the world and ourselves.
 Some of these occur in childhood, while others happen in the haze of teenage life.
 But all have the power to last forever in our minds while helping to define the adult we become.

 Our collection opens with Ruins, directed by Benoît Duvette.
 Deep in the woods, two boys come to terms with their secret relationship in a mystery that never allows us to gain a complete picture of the events leading up to this short story of escape, love and sex.
-While one boy runs through the trees desperately attempting to escape those following him with torches, the other stands semi-naked, drinking an unknown concoction.
+While one boy runs through the trees, desperately attempting to escape those following him with torches, the other stands semi-naked, drinking an unknown concoction.
 Meanwhile, flashbacks take us to the ivy-covered car, where they cemented their relationship.
-Here Duvette explores themes of forbidden love, sexual awakening and escape, in a short story that remains a beautiful enigma from start to finish.
+Here Duvette explores themes of forbidden love, sex and escape in a short story that remains a beautiful enigma from start to finish.

 Aline – New Queer Visions: The End of Innocence